j2969719/doublecmd-plugins/plugins.md

 Script for using in trash folder: getting original file name and deletion date.

 - [vcardinfowdx.lua](plugins/wdx/scripts/vcardinfowdx.lua) *(cross platform)*<br>
 Getting some information from vCard files.
-See details/notes in the beginning of script.
+See details in the beginning of script.

 - [ziminfowdx.lua](plugins/wdx/scripts/ziminfowdx.lua) *(cross platform)*<br>
 Getting some information from Zim file (https://zim-wiki.org/).